 They have been featured on Huffpost, Yahoo! and even on ABC’s Shark Tank, where they got another 1.4 million dollars worth of investment.

-We talked to them about their success, their best practices and struggles.
-Here’s a summary of what we’ve learnt from them!
+We talked to them about their success, their best practices and their struggles.
+Here’s a summary of what we’ve learned from them!

 1. They achieved huge amounts of word-of-mouth from their Kickstarter and their TV appearance

-A few things allowed them their Kickstarter to achieve the success it did.
+A few things allowed their Kickstarter to achieve the success it did.

 Secondly, their Kickstarter was well-prepped.
 Apart from a very informative video, the Kickstarter clearly illustrated the amount of research and time the creators had put into the design and future production with detailed explanations about every component.

 Thirdly, their story was extremely compelling as well.
-Two globetrotters who obviously knew the troubles faced by travellers very well, sketching their ideas on napkins at first and then turning them to reality.
+Two globetrotters who obviously knew the troubles faced by travellers very well, sketching their ideas on napkins at first and then turning them into reality.